scarimp/Workflow-Ground/README.md

     4. From my desktop computer forked the repos.
     5. Made same changes at readme.md.
     6. Used git add for the changes.
+    7. Used git commit for commit the changes in the staging area.
-    7. Used git push to change the repos at GitHub.
+    8. Used git push to change the repos at GitHub.